 1. Hike The Oregon Dunes National Recreation Area

 The Oregon Dunes National Recreation Area is the largest expanse of coastal sand dunes in North America and it is like no place on earth.
 It’s also one of our favorite attractions on the Southern Oregon Coast because they give visitors plenty of opportunities to find relaxation and adventure.
 For maps go to: www.fs.fed.us.

-What more can we say about Mingus Park?
+Right in the middle of Coos Bay you will find Mingus Park, a beautiful spot for a peaceful walk along paved paths around a lily pond.
 Pack a picnic lunch and enjoy the lush Japanese garden with waterfalls, wooden boardwalks, an arch bridge, nature trails, and a playground for children.
-It’s the perfect way to spend a beautiful Spring Day without spending a dime!
+It’s the perfect way to spend a beautiful day!

 3. Sample Goodies at Cranberry Sweets

 Satisfy that sweet tooth with a trip to Cranberry Sweets, a candy manufacturer/retailer with stores in Bandon and Coos Bay, Oregon.
 It’s a favorite among locals and visitors.
-Visitors to their store are often rewarded with a variety of irresistible in store samples. cranberrysweets.com
+Visitors to their store are often rewarded with a variety of irresistible in-store samples.

 4. Enjoy the Seasonal Blooms at Shore Acres State Park